tszwinglitw/5004-TeamActivities/Module08/README.md

 > [!TIP]
 > What is `Number`?
 It is an abstract class that is the superclass of all classes that represent numeric values in java.
 It is used here to allow the calculator to work with different types of numbers, such as `Integer`, `Double`, and `BigDecimal`.
 We assumed `doubleValue()` as math operations are typically done with floating point numbers, and not whole numbers.
 Though an additional feature could be to allow the user to specify the type of number they want to use.
 Learn more about [`Number`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html).

-Since there are a number of operations, it may also make sense to create an operations `enum` that will help make it easier for the controller to determine which operation to perform.
+Since there are a number (pun intended) of operations, it may also make sense to create an operation `enum` that will help make it easier for the controller to determine which operation to perform.

 ```java
 // which package would this go in?